§ 1 Name, Head Office and Fiscal Year of the Association

 § 10 Board of Directors

 - Members of the executive board must be members of the association.
+A maximum of one person without IUTA-membership may serve on the IUTA Committee.
 Each function in the board is to be exercised personally.

 - The executive board is responsible for the management of the association.
 It is responsible for all tasks that are not assigned to another body of the association by the constitution.
 In particular, the scope of duties of the board includes the following agendas: